-- 50. Traditional non-AI systems typically rely on explicit human-engineered rules and logic.
-In contrast, AI systems, and especially foundation models, learn from very large data sets.
+- 54. In contrast to traditional systems that typically rely on explicit human-engineered rules and logic, Al systems, and especially foundation models, learn from very large data sets.
 They recognise patterns and generate outputs by analysing information across different domains.
-Unlike traditional models, AI systems can tackle complex tasks with intricate patterns and highly complex non-linear relationships.
-Furthermore, they can continuously update their understanding and predictions with new data and can adapt to changing circumstances.
-These differences highlight the need for additional safeguards around model validation (particularly where a model adapts over time) and the underlying data storage and use. - 51.
+Unlike traditional models, Al systems can tackle complex tasks with intricate patterns and highly complex non-linear relationships.
+Furthermore, some Al applications can continuously update their understanding and predictions with new data and can adapt to changing circumstances.
+These differences highlight the need for additional safeguards around model validation (particularly where a model adapts over time) and the underlying data storage and use. - 55.
 This section covers the technical aspects that insurers and supervisors should consider when assessing the risk management of an AI system and the underlying data.
-It covers the assessment of the robustness of the model, safeguarding of policyholder information and security of the AI system. - 52.
+It covers the assessment of the robustness of the model, safeguarding of policyholder information and security of the AI system. - 56.
 This section supports the implementation of ICP 8 and ICP 19.
 Significant amounts of information collected, held or processed by insurers represent customers' financial, medical and other personal information.
-Security over such information is extremely important.
-Hence safeguarding personal information on customers is one of the key responsibilities of the financial services industry.
+Security over such information is extremely important; hence, safeguarding personal information on customers is one of the key responsibilities of the financial services industry.